-At Boston College, Conor has had the privilege of working as a teaching assistant in the service learning program, giving periodic lectures and facilitating discussion sections that integrated the course readings and the students’ service experiences.
+At Boston College, Conor served as a teaching assistant in the service learning program, giving periodic lectures and facilitating discussion sections that integrated the course readings and the students’ service experiences.
 He has also worked as a conference research assistant at the Boisi Center for Religion and American Public Life, aiding in the organization of a Sesquicentennial Symposium on “Religion and the Liberal Aims of Higher Education” and another on “Religious Diversity and the Common Good.”
 He is the assistant editor of the Fall 2014 (Poverty) and Spring 2015 (Family) issues of the Church in the 21st Century Center’s C21 Resources magazine.
 For the 2014-2015 academic year, he has been reappointed a Graduate Fellow at the Clough Center for the Study of Constitutional Democracy.
 He will also be teaching one section of Exploring Catholicism, a year-long course that satisfies Boston College’s theology core requirement.

 For more information, please see the links for the CV and Teaching Portfolio under the banner at the top of this page.